adibarra/HCR-CNN/README.md

 ### Model 2: EMNIST Digits

 Below are the results for the 3 best performing models trained on the EMNIST Digits dataset.
-All models were trained for 30 epochs.

-Total trained models: ~ 3200
+Total trained models: ~ 3200 \
 Total training time: ~ 100 hours

 ##### Best Models